Knowledge discovery through text-based similarity searches for astronomy literature: Introduction

 Given the rise of publications each year and the fixed capacity of a human to process information either we shall narrow the specialization range in each field to limit the breadth of the necessary knowledge base or have new tools that filter the available publications.

 In astronomy, the \gls{ads} has provided access (in addition to many other accomplishments such as digitizing old articles) to this large amount of literature with a search interface that captures the traditional way of accessing information (name of first author and year) extremely well.
 Newer iterations of this system \citep{2015ASPC..495..401C} have started to branch out and allow not only search algorithms but provide certain bibliometric statistics as well as a recommender system (named ``Suggested Articles'').
-This recommender system is based on citations, text similarity and co-readership \citep[as described on the ADS 2.0 website and suggested in][]{2010APS..MAR.S1244H, 2011ASSP...24...23K}.
+This recommender system is based on citations, text similarity, and co-readership \citep[as described on the ADS 2.0 website and suggested in][]{2010APS..MAR.S1244H, 2011ASSP...24...23K}.
 Such recommender systems will be a first step to tackle a world in which the scientific literature has massively outgrown the memory capacity of human brains.

 In this paper, we present a new method for article recommendations starting from a reference article or text.
 We employ the techniques of text similarity and specifically avoid citations.
 This strict abstention from citation was chosen due to the fact that citations are influenced by many factors and may not provide an unbiased link between publications \citep[several examples in][]{vanWesel2014}.
+A web service, based on the presented tools and techniques, can be found at \url{http://opensupernova.org/deepthought}.

-In Section~\ref{sec:data_proc}, we describe the data acquisition, initial vetting and processing.
-Section 3, describes the method used and some statistics arising.
-An overview of the framework used in this work and its application to several example papers in in Section 4.
+In Section~\ref{sec:data_proc}, we describe the data acquisition, initial vetting, and processing.
+Section \ref{sec:method}, describes the method used and some statistics arising.
+An overview of the framework used in this work and its application to several example papers in Section 4.
 Caveats and possible improvements are discussed in Section 5 and we conclude with an outlook to the future in Section 6.